CESNET/eduroam-monitor/radiator_munin/README.md

 root@radius:/etc/munin/plugins# ln -s /usr/local/bin/radiator radiator_medium
 root@radius:/etc/munin/plugins# ln -s /usr/local/bin/radiator radiator_low
 ```
-Radiator stats are divided into three groups: high, medium and low based on the volume of packets on EAP proxy RADIUS server.
+Radiator stats are divided into three groups: high, medium and low.
+They are based on the volume of packets on EAP proxy RADIUS server.
 There is usualy 10 times more Access-Request packets than Access-Accept.

 And finaly you need setup your RO SNMP Comunity:
 ```text